mdsimon2/RPi-CamillaDSP/README.md

 sudo service nginx restart
 ```

-Your Ultralite Mk5 should automatically be connected to the network if using Raspberry Pi OS, if you are using Ubuntu Server, use the following instructions.
+Ultralite Mk5 should automatically connect to the network if using Raspberry Pi OS, if using Ubuntu Server, use the following instructions.

-Find the network device name of your Ultralite Mk5.
+Find the network device name of the Ultralite Mk5.

 ```
 ip a